ldoolitt/test2/specs.md

 ## Introduction

 Design is for an Open Hardware (OHWR) dual-LPC-FMC carrier based on an Artix-7 in a FG484 package.
-It will be in the AMC form-factor, usable within an AMC crate, but is also capable of running stand-alone with only an external DC power supply, commonly described as NAD (Network Attached Device).
+It has an AMC form-factor, usable within an AMC crate, but is also capable of running stand-alone with only an external DC power supply, commonly described as NAD (Network Attached Device).
 This document defines the scope of the design.